poshcodebear/PoshMailKit/README.md

 ## Installing NuGet packages

-You need two packages to build this (Visual Studio should restore them without isuse): System.Management.Automatios.dll (version
+You need two packages to build this (Visual Studio should restore them without isuse): System.Management.Automation.dll (version
 10.0.10586; deprecated but needed to target Windows PowerShell rather than just modern PowerShell), and MailKit.

 ```powershell